kirull1/videocloud/memory-bank/techContext.md

   - Loading states and error handling for all comment operations
   - Responsive design for all screen sizes
   - Integration with the video detail page
+- Implemented user channel pages system with:
+  - Backend API for creating, retrieving, updating, and deleting channels
+  - Database schema with one-to-one relationship between users and channels
+  - Frontend components for displaying and interacting with channels
+  - Support for channel customization (name, description, custom URL, theme color)
+  - Channel analytics with views, subscribers, and video metrics
+  - User-friendly channel pages with tabs for videos, about, analytics, and settings
+  - Loading states and error handling for all channel operations
+  - Responsive design for all screen sizes
+  - Integration with the existing video system
+  - Proper authorization checks for authenticated users

 - Implemented reactions system with:
   - Backend API for creating, retrieving, and updating reactions
   - Database schema with unique constraint on userId and videoId